DoE Analysis (Design of Experiments)

 Interaction Plot

-Shows cell means for each pair of factors.
-The X-axis represents one factor, and color-coded lines represent levels of the other factor.
-With nn factors, (n2)\binom{n}{2} subplots are drawn.
+Shows cell means as a line subplot for each interaction pair included in the model.
+The X-axis represents one factor, and color-coded lines represent the levels of the other factor.
+With Main effects + all 2-factor interactions, (n2)\binom{n}{2} subplots are drawn for nn factors.
+With Main effects + selected interactions, only the selected pairs are drawn.
+With Main effects only, this tab shows no subplots.

 Interaction plot showing cell means for all 3 factor pairs.
 Lines are nearly parallel, indicating small interactions